scaleway/terraform-provider-scaleway/website/docs/guides/migration_guide_v2.html.markdown

 The `scaleway_bucket` was moved to the `object` product in the `storage` product category.

-It's behaviour remained the same, but we also added an [`acl` argument](../r/object_bucket.html#acl).
-This argument takes canned ACLs.
+It's behaviour remained the same, but we also added an [`acl` attribute](../r/object_bucket.html#acl).
+This attribute takes canned ACLs.